Canned Foods

 Right now, dairy products that are freeze-dried are more expensive than I’ve seen for a long time.
 I list them because many enjoy dairy-related foods so much.
 Just keep in mind that it may be more prudent to build up your food storage inventory with other canned goods until things become more affordable.

-You may think you need dairy products to get your needed nutrients.
-Do some research on the subject and you’ll find out that many fruits and veggies provide plenty of nutrients.
-As a good example, beans of all kinds can give you the protein you need on a daily basis.
+You may think you need dairy products to get the nutrients you need.
+Research the subject, and you’ll find out that many fruits and veggies provide plenty of the same vitamins and minerals.
+As a good example, beans of all kinds can give you the protein you need daily, whether they are pinto beans, black beans, or other varieties.
+They also provide a fair amount of the fiber we all need for proper digestion.

 Vegetables:

-I don’t make a big deal of it to others, but I’m trying to focus more on a plant-based diet approach.
-When I say “diet,” I’m not just talking about monitoring weight, I’m talking about a balanced, healthy, naturally grown plant-based daily meal plan.
-So many studies have shown that those who eat more fruits and vegetables tend to be more healthy over time than those who feel the need to eat meat with most meals.
+I don’t often discuss weight loss and diet issues in my blog, but I do try to focus more on a plant-based diet approach.
+When I say “diet,” I’m not just talking about monitoring weight; I’m talking about a balanced, healthy, naturally grown plant-based daily meal plan.
+Many studies have shown that those who eat more fruits and vegetables tend to be healthier overall than those who feel the need to eat meat with most meals.

-Of course, we’d all like to have fresh vegetables as a key part of a healthy diet, but we’re talking about planning for those emergency situations where you are faced with meal preparation when trips to the store become difficult, or the stores become a less reliable source.
+Of course, we’d all like to have fresh vegetables as a key part of a healthy diet, but we’re talking about planning for those emergencies where you are faced with meal preparation when trips to the store become difficult or become a less reliable source.

-Most vegetables come in canned product offerings, making the choice more about what you and your family like to eat than worrying about comparing all the nutrients they might contain.
-If you vary meals from day to day and eat a good variety of vegetables, you will be well on your way to not only being prepared but doing so with a healthy result.
+Most vegetables come in canned product offerings, making the choice more about what you and your family like to eat than worrying about comparing all the nutrients in the ingredients they might contain.
+If you vary meals from day to day and eat a good variety of vegetables, you’ll be well on your way to being prepared and doing so with a healthy result.
 Here are veggies I’d suggest you strongly consider having in your food storage stash:

 • Asparagus